 Looking for the best pasta in London?
-Pasta is having a moment in London.
+Pasta is having a moment.
 From Padella in Borough Market to Emilia’s Crafted Pasta in St Katherine Docks and Burro e Salvia in Shoreditch, the last five years has seen a crop of new openings that specialise in freshly made plates of the stuff – carb loading has never been so cool.
 Here’s our pick of the best pasta restaurants in London…

 Padella, Borough Market